-I am proud to have been associated with the College for over eight years now.
-As we prepare to renovate the building, I still find the thrill of helping steer this wonderful school into the future as absorbing today as it was on my first day.
-Over these eight years I have been very grateful for all the parents who consider placing their children at the English College in Prague.
+So as I watch the transformation of our old school from our temporary modern facilities in Elektra, I still find the thrill of helping steer this wonderful school into the future as absorbing today as it was on my first day.
+In this time, I have been very grateful to all the parents who have considered placing their children at the English College in Prague.
 Once you really get to know us, I hope you find the prospect of sending your son or daughter here as exciting as we do the anticipation of them joining us.

 We are a school under the jurisdiction of the Czech Ministry of Education, also a British independent school that is a member of the Headmasters' and Headmistresses' Conference (HMC) group of schools in the United Kingdom and a fully certified COBIS (Council of British International Schools) training school.
 But enough of the badges and labels, what are we actually like?
 We have a humanistic, liberal tradition, which essentially means being open minded, thoughtful and caring.
 Our primary focus is on building relationships for the purposes of improving the educational experience, but also for life in general.
 By following our curriculum that leads ultimately to the International Baccalaureate Diploma (IB) at 18 or 19, your son or daughter will qualify for admission to universities here in the Czech Republic, in Europe, in the United Kingdom and elsewhere in the world.
 The IB Diploma, if taken at the English College together with the State Maturita in Czech Language and Literature, is also recognised as the equivalent of the full Czech Maturita.